by Steve Waldman <firstname.lastname@example.org>

 Set it to NONE to turn off the VMID, set it to AUTO to let c3p0 generate a VMID, or provide any other String to set the VMID that will be used directly.
 The default is AUTO.

-c3p0-0.9.1 includes a new implementation of asynchronous Connection acquisition that should improve c3p0's performance and resource utilization in cases where database acquisition attempts, for whatever reason, occasionally fail.
+c3p0-0.9.1 included a new implementation of asynchronous Connection acquisition that should improve c3p0's performance and resource utilization in cases where database acquisition attempts, for whatever reason, occasionally fail.
 The new implementation should be significantly better than the "traditional" Connection acquisition strategy, but was added too late in the c3p0-0.9.1 development cycle to be fully tested and enabled by default.
 Users are encouraged to try the new implementation, both because it is better, and to help iron out any unanticipated problems.

 For a full description of the new implementation and the resource bottleneck it is designed to overcome, please see the CHANGELOG entry for c3p0-0.9.1-pre11.